Skip to Content

 When you’re getting your first car insurance quotes, the insurer or broker will need to record certain details about you and your vehicle.
 So when you make the call or go online to get a quote, you can make things easier by having the following info ready before you start:

-• Licence details and personal details for both yourself and anyone you’re planning to add as a named driver.
+• Licence details and personal details for yourself and anyone you plan to add as a named driver.
 For licences, you will need to know about licence type, the period of validity and how long you/they have had it, where it was issued and any penalty points.
-You will also need provide details on occupation, as well as medical conditions, convictions or claims.
+You will also need to provide details on occupation, as well as medical conditions, convictions or claims.

 • Your vehicle details – make, model, reg plate, mileage, any modifications etc